 - Lowering your monthly student loan payments

 Although you can do many of these tasks yourself, some people aren’t aware of this or think it’s more difficult than it is.
-Forms can be confusing to fill out and there are so many options to consider which is why it’s easy to confuse real student loan repayment strategies with scams.
+Forms can seem confusing to fill out, and there are so many options to consider that some borrowers can’t tell the difference between real student loan repayment strategies and scams.

 5 student loan scams to avoid

-There are times when it makes sense to consolidate your student loans.
-However, if you have federal loans, you can consolidate your loans for free on the Federal Student Aid website.
+Sometimes it makes sense to consolidate your student loans; however, if you have federal loans, you can consolidate your loans for free on the Federal Student Aid website.
 There are also loan consolidation options if you have private student loans or a mix of private and federal loans.

-Many scammers offer consolidating services for a fee which is often referred to as a processing fee.
+Many scammers offer consolidating services for a fee, which is often referred to as a processing fee.
 It might also be referred to as an administrative fee or consolidation fee.
 Don’t fall into the trap of paying for something you could do for yourself for free.
 Avoid these fee-driven scams.

-Be aware of how consolidation affects your plans for student loan repayment– a legitimate company will ensure you understand what you’re getting into.
-For example, for those pursuing student loan forgiveness, it’s especially important to know that student loan consolidation could reset your qualifying payments.
+Be aware of how consolidation affects your plans for student loan repayment.
+A legitimate company will ensure you understand what you’re getting into before you consolidate.
+For example, for people pursuing student loan forgiveness, it’s especially important to know that student loan consolidation could reset your qualifying payments count.

 If you come across any company offering quick debt elimination you should run the other way.
 Debt elimination is a myth.

-Scammers might make a claim that because you attended a certain college that closed, you can get your debt completely wiped out at a cost.
-While there are times when this is possible, you should not pay a company to try and get your debt eliminated.
+Scammers might make a claim that because you attended a certain college that closed you can get your debt completely wiped out at a cost.
+While there are times when this is possible, you should not pay a company to try to get your debt eliminated.

-For more details on student loan discharge and which loans are eligible, check out the Department of Education’s chart on student loan forgiveness, cancellation, or discharge criteria.
+For more details on student loan discharge and which loans are eligible, check out the Department of Education’s student loan forgiveness, cancellation or discharge criteria.

 3. Advance fees scam

-As we mentioned, the federal government offers multiple student loan services for free.
-But scammers make claims about being able to negotiate lower interest rates or better loan terms if you’re willing to charge a small fee upfront (spoiler: most likely, the fee isn’t actually small).
+The federal government offers multiple student loan services for free, but scammers make claims about being able to negotiate lower interest rates or better loan terms if you’re willing to pay a small fee upfront (spoiler: most likely, the fee isn’t actually small).

-It’s important for us to note that there are fees sometimes associated with student loans, both with federal loans and private loans.
-The issue isn’t that there is a fee.
-It’s that they are charging you a fee upfront before providing any service.
+Fees sometimes are attached to student loans, both with federal loans and private loans.
+The issue in this scam isn’t that there is a fee; it’s that the scammer is charging you a fee upfront before providing any service.

 That’s not how student loan repayment is supposed to work.
 Federal loans have origination fees, for example, but they’re added to the total amount of the loan, not a separate charge in advance.
-Additionally, you’d also face a fee for defaulting on your loan.
+Additionally, you are also subject to a fee for defaulting on your loan.

-Private loans also usually have an origination fee or a disbursement fee, but again, this fee is added to the total of the loan itself.
-In general, be careful anytime anyone wants to charge you upfront for a service related to your student loan debt.
+Private loans usually have an origination fee or a disbursement fee, but again, this fee is added to the total of the loan itself.
+In general, be careful any time anyone wants to charge you upfront for a service related to your student loan debt.

 4. Lawsuit scam

-With this scam, a law firm makes a claim that they can settle your whole student loan debt.
-They will ask for money to take care of this for you, claiming to save you thousands of dollars in the process.
-They might even ask you to make student loan payments to them, and then they’ll negotiate a settlement with your loan provider.
+With this scam, a law firm claims that it can settle your whole student loan debt.
+The firm will ask for money to take care of this for you, suggesting it can save you thousands of dollars in the process.
+These people might even ask you to make student loan payments to them under the pretense that they’ll negotiate a settlement with your loan provider.

 What normally happens here is that the law firm never actually pays your loan servicer, putting your loans in default.
 Once your loan is in default, the law firm argues that you can’t make your payments and then works to negotiate a settlement with your lender based on that lie.

 It’s unfortunate that law firms practice this, but people are so desperate to get out from under student loan debt that they want to believe these quick fixes are real.
-Trying to settle your loan debt this way could cost you thousands of dollars in lawyer fees and waste time you could have used paying off your loans the smart way.
+Trying to settle your loan debt this way could cost you thousands of dollars in legal fees and waste time you could have used paying off your loans the smart, legitimate way.

-There are many different ways to qualify for student loan forgiveness, based on your situation, your career path, your place of employment, and other factors — none of those student loan forgiveness options are easy and none of them are fast.
+There are many different ways to qualify for student loan forgiveness based on your situation, your career path, your place of employment and other factors — none of those student loan forgiveness options is easy or fast.

-Public Service Loan Forgiveness (PSLF) takes 10 years of qualifying loan payments before you can apply.
-Other student loan forgiveness options could take between 20 and 25 years even.
-Loan forgiveness is not a quick and easy process and any business that claims anything otherwise is a fraud.
+Public Service Loan Forgiveness, for example, takes 10 years of qualifying loan payments before you can apply.
+Other student loan forgiveness options could take between 20 and 25 years.
+Loan forgiveness is not a quick and easy process, and any business that claims anything otherwise is a fraud.

 All of the student loan scams listed here offer help that would be attractive to anyone with student loan debt, especially borrowers with debt of over $200,000.
-Scammers do their best to make their ads, commercials, videos, and websites look as “official” as possible.
-Be sure to investigate companies making any of these claims before handing over your money for their services.
+Scammers do their best to make their ads, commercials, videos and websites look as official as possible.
+Be sure to investigate companies making any of these claims before handing over your money to them.

 Other student loan debt relief red flags

-Beyond the student loan scams listed above, there are other telltale signs you’re dealing with a student loan scam.
-Be on the lookout for any of these warning signs:
+Beyond the student loan scams listed above, there are other telltale indications you’re dealing with a student loan scam.
+Be on the lookout for these warning signs:

 - High-pressure sales tactics